estevaobk/3scaledump/README.md

 - The script is not tested or validated against OpenShift Container Platform (OCP) 4.X, only 3.11.
 However, it's still not being widely used.

+- Several items raised on the JIRA **THREESCALE-2588** will need to be addressed in a future stable release.